ianmackenzie/elm-units/README.md

   - `per`, `at`, `at_` and `for` are used to work with rates of change (divide `Length` by `Duration` to get `Speed`, multiply `Speed` by `Duration` to get `Length`, divide `Length` by `Speed` to get `Duration`)
+  - And one bonus fourth function: `ratio`, used to divide two quantities with the same units to get a plain `Float` value

 For example, to calculate the area of a triangle, we might use `times` to multiply together the base and height of the triangle, then use `multiplyBy` to